pvperez1/fhv2/pages/about.md

 She is currently on the board of advisers at Ayala Museum, and is a vice president and co-founder of Food Writers Association of the Philippines.

-{% include feature/image.html objectid="/assets/img/profile.jpeg" width="50" %}
+{% include feature/image.html objectid="/assets/img/profile.jpeg" width="50" caption="Photographed by Lito Sy, 2019"%}

 Follow her on Instagram, [@felicepstamaria](https://www.instagram.com/felicepstamaria/) and Facebook, [Felice Prudente Sta.
 Maria](https://www.facebook.com/felice.p.maria)